 Construction management is an outstanding career, but there are a few things that you will need to know before you take a job in the field.
 Today, we are going to examine four different aspects of the job that you will be facing after you finish construction manager school.

-You Need on the Job Experience in Addition to Construction Manager School
+You Need the Job Experience in Addition to being Construction Manager School

 This is Not a 9-5 Job

 If a job with reasonable hours was what you were hoping to find here, then you have been terribly misleading.
 As a matter of fact, many jobs in the construction management field will require you to work nights and weekends to meet stringent deadline requirements.

 As a construction manager, you will likely have your own office.
 However, you may not spend much time there as this job requires a significant amount of fieldwork.
 In most cases, you will have a temporary office built near the construction site so that you can monitor construction, speak to employees, and work with clients.
 You will be constantly on call, and you must be ready to deal with a plethora of challenges as they are thrown your way.

 The final point that we want to bring up is the flexible nature of the jobs that you will undertake.
 One job may involve a commercial building, and the next may involve a residence.
 You might even find yourself working on a school building.
 Even more importantly, not all jobs will be fresh builds; many of them will be modifications or additions to add functionality to the building in question.
 The possibilities are endless, and there are many different types of jobs to be done.

 We mentioned that on-the-job experience is important, but employers would still like you to have classroom education to ensure that you have the basics down before you enter the field.
 At ITI Technical College, you will receive training from our passionate, experienced instructors.
 They will give you the edge you need to go out into the world and into the field with confidence.